Bruderjulian/PathSage/README.md

 ## Size

-It is extremely small with only 7.3Kb (minified + gzipped) and 21.3Kb!
+It is extremely small with only 6.1Kb (gzipped) and 18.7Kb!
 With all of the **0 Dependencies** accounted for!
 And that even with support for Node v6!

 ## Contributing